charliemccrea/parallel-sampling/README.txt

 To Compile all necessary programs call 'make'
+To run our set tests you can run:
+'array_test.sh'
+'omp_test.sh'
+'run.sh'
+'run_col_threads.sh'
+'stress_test.sh'

+The .grey.html images can be viewed in any web browser that supports svg.

+To run your own tests:

 SequentialSampling takes in the .grey and the .jpg/.png file in that order.
 It outputs a .grey.html file that can be opened in a web browser to show the distribution of the sampling darts.
 Darts and their radii are drawn as red circles